zik-uralov/daily-jokes/joke_history.md

 "Parity error." it replies.
 "Ah that makes sense, I thought you looked a bit off." (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-06 15:44:17: Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-12-06 16:04:19: Chuck Norris is the Grand Master Leader of Anonymous, the Illuminati, the Freemasons, Ordo Templi Orientis, Skull and Bones and the Loyal Order of the Face Smashers. (source: https://api.chucknorris.io/jokes/random)